Senate (Belgium): Language groups

 With the exception of the senator appointed by the Parliament of the German-speaking Community, all senators are divided into two language groups: a Dutch language group and a French language group.
 The Dutch language group consists of members appointed by the Flemish Parliament, members appointed by the Dutch language group of the Parliament of the Brussels-Capital Region, and the members co-opted by the two aforementioned groups.
 The French language group consists of members appointed by the Parliament of the French Community, members appointed by the Parliament of Wallonia, members appointed by the French language group of the Parliament of the Brussels-Capital Region, and the members co-opted by the three aforementioned groups.
 There are 35 senators in the Dutch language group, 24 in the French language group, and one in the German language group.

 Brussels

 Article 67 of the Belgian Constitution determines that at least one of the senators in the Dutch language group must be resident in the Brussels-Capital Region on the date of their election, as well as six of the senators in the French language group.

 Officers

 The president of the Senate is elected by the Senate at the beginning of each parliamentary term.
 The president is assisted by two vice presidents, who are also elected at the beginning of each parliamentary term.
-The president of the Senate is usually a member of a party of the majority with a great deal of political experience, while the virst vice president is a member of the other language group.
+The president of the Senate is usually a member of a party of the majority with a great deal of political experience, while the first vice president is a member of the other language group.

-The current president of the Belgian Senate is Stephanie D'Hose of the Open VLD.
+The current president is Valérie De Bue of the Reformist Movement.